Beliavsky/Fortran-code-on-GitHub/README.md

 [SLICE](https://github.com/ericlindsey/slice): efficient N-Dimensional Monte Carlo inversion algorithm, by ericlindsey

+[SmoothHazard](https://github.com/tagteam/SmoothHazard): R package with Fortran code for smooth hazard models for interval-censored data with applications to survival and illness-death models, by Thomas Alexander Gerds et al.

 [SparseReg](https://github.com/Hua-Zhou/SparseReg): Matlab toolbox for sparse regression calling Fortran code, by Hua-Zhou Hua Zhou and Brian Gaines

 [Spatial Locally Weighted Regression](https://github.com/XiaosuTong/Spaloess): enhancements to the loess implementation that comes with base R, by XiaosuTong.
 Most of computation in FORTRAN are kept as same in loess function except the distance calculation.